microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_102_FeedForward/CNTK_102_FeedForward.md

 ```

 Network input and output:
+- **input** variable (a key CNTK concept):
-- an **input** variable: This is the equal to the dimension of the data, e.g., if a 3D array of depth 10, height 10  and width 5 columns are presented, then the input feature dimension will be 3.
-[More on data and their dimensions to appear in separate tutorials]
+>An **input** variable is a container in which we fill different observations (data point or sample, equivalent to a blue/red dot in our example) during model learning (a.k.a.training) and model evaluation (a.k.a testing).
+Thus, the shape of the `input_variable` must match the shape of the data that will be provided.
+For example, when data are images each of  height 10 pixels  and width 5 pixels, the input feature dimension will be two (representing image height and width).
+Similarly, in our examples the dimensions are age and tumor size, thus `input_dim` = 2).
+More on data and their dimensions to appear in separate tutorials.

-What is the input dimension of your chosen model?
-This is fundamental to our understanding of defining variables in a network or model.
+**Question** What is the input dimension of your chosen model?
+This is fundamental to our understanding of variables in a network or model representation in CNTK.